Meet the Authors & Editors

 Cass was born in Kingsville, Texas but was raised in his hometown of Pasadena, California.
 He grew up in Pasadena's Armenian neighborhood, East Washington Village, and graduated from John Muir High School.
 He is also an Eagle Scout from Pasadena's historic Troop 4.
 Victor received his Bachelor of Fine Arts Degree (Awarded with Honors) from Art Center College of Design, in Pasadena, and his Master of Arts Degree from American Military University, in Manassas Park, Virginia.

-Cass has worked as an advertising art director in New York, and is a decorated, 23-year veteran police officer/Field Training Officer (FTO).
-His first book was a non-fiction history of his department, Pasadena Police Department: A Photohistory, 1877-2000; this was followed by his first novel, Love, Death, and Other War Stories, based, in part, on some of his experiences as a street cop.
+Cass has worked as an advertising art director in New York, and is a decorated, 24-year veteran police officer serving in various capacities within the police force.
+His first book was a non-fiction history of his department, Pasadena Police Department: A Photohistory, 1877-2000.
+This was followed by his first novel, Love, Death, and Other War Stories, based, in part, on some of his experiences as a street cop.

 Victor's books are available through amazon.com as well as from his website, at www.VictorCass.com

 Pauli Dutton founded, coordinated, and led the Altadena Library Poetry and Cookies Anthology and public reading events from 2003-2014.
 She also published a poetry newsletter during those years and served on the Altadena Poetry Review Anthology Selection Committee in 2015-2018.
 In 2017 and in 2018, she co-edited the anthologies.
 She has won awards for her poems and been published in several poetry anthologies.
 Recently retired from 30 years at the library, she enjoys having more time to write, sing, and dance.

 Elline Lipkin, Ph.D.

 Elline Lipkin, Poet Laureate of the Altadena Library District in